 According to all reports, he was most scholarly and energetic, involving himself in all the affairs of the growing village.
 He was keenly interested in education, and assisted in establishing the first public library in the community.
 The Windsor Herald praised him for his mental powers and civic interests.

 Ever since the first church bazaar in 1856, women have been at the heart of fund-raising and other social events in the parish.
 The first formal organization of women came into being in October 1890, when a branch of the Women’s Auxiliary was established.
 A photograph taken in 1910 commemorates a celebration by the group, which began a period culminating in the First World War, when members performed patriotic work in support of servicemen at the Front.

 A vibrant Anglican Young People’s Association, which flourished for a number of years, resulted in several popular minstrel shows and a spiritual home for many present seniors who continue to assemble yearly to this day.
 The photograph shows a group of AYPA members gathering at the train station to attend a conference in Chatham in 1942.

 Historically, All Saints’ has been well known for the quality of its church music and choirs.
 Well-known Canadian composer, Walter MacNutt, was the organist and choirmaster of record from 1950 to 1953.
 Dr. Graham Steed was brought in from B.C. in 1959 and was music director until 1962.
 Additionally, he founded and led community singing groups.
-Currently, the incumbent music director is Professor David Palmer, who has held this post for nearly four decades.
+Currently, the incumbent music director is Professor David Palmer, who has held this post since July 1, 1968.